Decathlon/vitamin-web/README.md

 One of the Decathlon Design System goals is to provide guidelines & components to gain in consistency, efficiency & accessibility.
 The best way to achieve this is together!
 That's why we are on GitHub.
 We would love contributions from the community (bug reports, feature requests, suggestions, Pull Requests, whatever you want!).

+> 👉 See [the contributing docs](CONTRIBUTING.md) for more information about how to contribute.

 ### Installation

 In this monorepo, we use [Yarn](https://yarnpkg.com) & [Lerna](https://github.com/lerna/lerna).